do-kevin/my-workspace/README.md

 ```
 This will add postgresql-10 to your repositories so you can install the latest version of PostgreSQL.
 Press `enter` when the last line pops up.

 6. After the update is complete, enter in this line `sudo apt-get install postgresql-10` and press `y` when prompted.
-If the process aborts automatically, you may have to restart your terminal.
+If the process aborts automatically, you may have to restart your terminal. `postgresql-13` is now the latest.

 ## Postgres User Setup